 Lifestyle changes will help manage heart failure and prevent further complications, including quitting smoking, avoiding alcohol and caffeine, managing stress, losing weight, increasing physical activity, and eating a healthier diet.
 Medications and surgery are also options to mitigate heart failure.

-If you are experiencing any symptoms that you think might be related to liver disease, it’s important to get with a specialist right away to evaluate your symptoms and your lifestyle, especially since the progression of the most common forms of liver disease can be thwarted or reversed.
-Digestive Health Centers can help, and we’re ready to have a conversation with you.
-Contact us today.
+If you are a local resident of Dallas – Fort Worth, and are experiencing any symptoms that you think might be related to liver disease, it’s important to get with a specialist right away to evaluate your symptoms and your lifestyle, especially since the progression of the most common forms of liver disease can be thwarted or reversed.